Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 3. Observing output from the "Superduperdev2 Insert Webservice"/"Insert Cloud" API (the JSON)
 4. Analyzing (in a hex editor) specific `rbxm` files (mainly to confirm/disprove theories)

-Research was done over multiple weeks, and this document is a summary of findings.<br/>
+Research was done over multiple weeks, and this document is a summary of my findings.<br/>
 It is not 100% complete nor final as Roblox could change it at any time,<br/>
 but should give a good idea of how `UnionOperation`s/`IntersectOperation`s <br/>
 are currently serialized.<br/>